Sertraline is the first-line option in people with coronary heart disease. Alternatives include fluoxetine, paroxetine and mirtazapine.

 Monoamine oxidase inhibitors (MAOIs)

-MAOIs should almost always be avoided.
+MAOIs should almost always be avoided in CHD.

 Where they are used, they will usually be initiated by mental health specialists after careful consideration.
 There will be a reason why preferred antidepressants cannot be used.